Home Streamlining API Client Generation with Kiota and Koalesce

 Putting It All Together

-- Koalesce merges them into a single spec at the API Gateway.
+• Koalesce merges them into a single spec based on the API Gateway (only services we expose to the outside world, North-South).

-- Backend microservices leverage Kiota for service-to-service calls.
+• Backend leverage Kiota for service-to-service calls (no Gateway here, East-West).

-- Frontend views directly consume API endpoints through Kiota clients.
+• Frontend views directly consume API endpoints via the Gateway’s Kiota clients.

 Hands-on